marinarinarina/create-framework/README.md

 # create-framework
-Create SPA framework with vanilla TypeScript
+Create SPA framework with vanilla TypeScript.

+This is very simple approach to component, state and virtual DOM.

+In each branch, you can see the detailed development process.